core-wg/comi/draft-ietf-core-comi.md

 ### FETCH {#fetch}

-The FETCH is used to retrieve multiple data node instance values.
+The FETCH is used to retrieve multiple instance-values.
-The FETCH request payload contains the list of instance identifier of the data node instances requested.
+The FETCH request payload contains the list of instance-identifier of the data node instances requested.

-The return response payload contains a list of data node instance values in the same order as requested.
+The return response payload contains a list of data node instance-values in the same order as requested.
 A CBOR null is returned for each data node requested by the client, not supported by the server or not currently instantiated.

 For compactness, indexes of the list instance identifiers returned by the FETCH response SHOULD be elided, only the SID is provided.
-In this case, the format of each entry within the CBOR array of the FETCH response is identical to the format as a GET response.
+This appraoch may also help reducing implementations complexity since the format of each entry within the CBOR array of the FETCH response is identical to the format of the corresponding GET response.

 ~~~~
 FORMAT:
+  FETCH <datastore resource>
-  FETCH /c (Content-Format: application/yang-identifiers+cbor)
+        (Content-Format: application/yang-identifiers+cbor)
   CBOR array of instance-identifier

   2.05 Content (Content-Format: application/yang-instances+cbor)
-  CBOR array of CBOR map of instance-identifier, instance-value
+  CBOR array of CBOR map of SID, instance-value
 ~~~~
 {: artwork-align="left"}